Molmed/Marincevic-2017/README.md

 This repo contains the code accompanying the manuscript Transcriptome sequencing in pediatric acute lymphoblastic leukemia identifies fusion genes associated with distinct DNA methylation profiles, by Marincevic et. al.

-The script presented here uses a simple strategy for calling fusions genes based on looking for read pairs where there different reads in the pair map to different genes.
-While sensitive, this method also produces a lot of false positives, and is therefore best suited to a targeted approach.
+The script presented here uses a simple strategy for calling fusions genes based on looking for read pairs where the different reads in the pair map to different genes.
+While sensitive, this method also produces false positives, and is therefore best suited for a targeted approach.

 Usage instructions
 ------------------